Jahbas/Liquid-Music/README.md

 ## 🌟 What Makes This Special?

-Experience music like never before with our **Liquid Glass Music Player** - a beautifully crafted web application that combines cutting-edge design with powerful functionality.
-Featuring mesmerizing glassmorphism effects, smooth animations, and an intuitive interface that makes managing your music collection a joy.
+Experience music like never before with our **Liquid Glass Music Player v3.0.0** - a beautifully crafted web application that combines cutting-edge design with powerful functionality.
+Featuring mesmerizing glassmorphism effects, automatic album art display, intelligent metadata extraction, and an intuitive interface that makes managing your music collection a joy.

 ### 🎨 Visual Excellence
 - **Liquid Glass Design**: Translucent cards with backdrop blur effects that create depth and elegance
+- **Dynamic Album Art**: Automatic display of album covers from your music files
+- **Smart Animations**: Spinning CD animation only when no album art is available
 - **Animated Background**: Floating gradient orbs that dance across your screen
 - **Smooth Transitions**: Every interaction feels fluid and responsive
-- **Dark Theme**: Easy on the eyes with carefully chosen color palettes
+- **Dark/Light Themes**: Easy theme switching with proper album art visibility

 ### 🎵 Powerful Features
+- **Intelligent Metadata Extraction**: Reads artist, album, title, year, genre from audio files
+- **Album Art Display**: Shows cover images extracted from ID3 tags and other metadata
 - **Smart File Management**: Upload individual files or entire folders with automatic audio detection
-- **Custom Playlists**: Create unlimited playlists with custom names and album covers
+- **Custom Playlists**: Create unlimited playlists with custom names
 - **Persistent Storage**: Your music library is automatically saved and restored
 - **Advanced Controls**: Full playback control with shuffle, repeat, and volume management
-- **Performance Optimized**: Built for speed with optional performance mode
+- **Multi-Format Support**: MP3, FLAC, MP4, OGG, WMA with proper metadata reading

 ---